Ziolo1999/Machine-Learning/Final_report.md

 ### Random Forest

 <font size=4>Additionally, we decided to try new algorithm that we did not have during our classes which was random forest.
 This method has a couple of advantages that previous ones did not have.
 Firstly, it is known that this algorithm is popular due to its accuracy.
 And this is a main reason why we decided to try it out.
 We believed that our dataset need precise method because it is imbalanced.
 Moreover, this method also solves the problem of overfitting.
-The important issue in this algorithm is to select proper number of variables randomly sampled as of candidates for each split.
+The important issue in this algorithm is to select proper number of variables as of candidates for each split.
 We can notice on the graph below that number two variables are characterized with the highest ROC value.</font>

 <br>